akovalyo/42sv_Libft/README.md

 DESCRIPTION

->       Prints contents (type of char) of linked list starting from head.
+>       Prints contents (string) of linked list starting from head.

 ***